+Chuck Norris Allan Brokes Delane Janssen

-Delane Janssen\ Cade Brokes Pate Jassen Chuck Norrs\ Lane Brokes Case Janssen
+Cade Brokes Lane Brokes Case Janssen

-Allan Brokes\ Case Janssen Wade Janssen
+Pate Jassen Wade Janssen Lance Wright

-Intent To Sell cards must be turned into the Fair Office by 10:00 p.m., Wednesday, July 24, 2024, if you intend to sell an item in the auction.
+Intent To Sell Cards must be turned into the Fair Office by 10:00 p.m., Wednesday, July 23, 2025, if you intend to sell an item in the auction.

 - 1. See Livestock General Rules. - 2.
 There is no minimum weight to show any livestock animal.
-See class rules for minimum weights to sell in the premium auction.

-- 3. If necessary, steers will be divided by weights within the breed. - 4.
+See class rules for minimum weights to sell in the premium auction. - 3.
+If necessary, steers will be divided by weights within the breed. - 4.
 Sick animals will be barred from the show. - 5.
 A cow/calf pair cannot be split into separate classes.
 They must either show together or separate NOT both. - 6.
-All market beef and commercial heifers must be in the possession of the 4-H member by Beef Weigh-In date (typically early March) of the current Year. - 7.
-Registered heifer Registration papers must show possession by June 15. - 8.
-Registered heifers must have a copy of registration papers on file at the Extension Office by July 1.

-- 9. An exhibitor may show a maximum of six head total (can be any combination of market steers and breeding heifers). - 4-H members exhibiting a first year bucket calf cannot enter in any other bovine class with the exception of 2nd year bucket calf.
-A 4-H member ONLY entering a second-year bucket calf may enter other bovine classes. - 11.
-All water troughs, tubs, containers, etc. will not be allowed in the tie area of all beef animals, including bucket calves. - 12.
+All market beef and commercial heifers must be in the possession of the 4-H member by Beef Weigh-In date (typically early March) of the current year. - 7.
+Registered heifer registration papers must show possession by June 15. - 8.
+Registered heifers must have a copy of registration papers on file at the Extension Office by July 1. - 9.
+An exhibitor may show a maximum of six head total (can be any combination of market steers and breeding heifers). - 10.
+4-H members exhibiting a first year bucket calf cannot enter in any other bovine class with the exception of second year bucket calf.
+A 4-H member ONLY entering a second year bucket calf may enter other bovine classes. second year bucket calves will be shown with bucket calves on Wednesday morning.
+If you choose to show your second year bucket calf on Wednesday morning, they will be judged the same as a bucket calf (see rule 3 under bucket calf).
+If you would like the judge to give feedback on the calf's body composition and do showmanship, you can show in the normal breeding and market classes.
+You would need to select the breeding or market class during FairEntry.
+This would allow the calf to run for grand champion breeding heifer or market steer.
+Second year bucket calves cannot do the Carcass Show or the Livestock Auction. - 11.
+Once you show in the Breeding or Market Beef Class, you can't go back down to the bucket calf classes. - 12.
+All water troughs, tubs, containers, etc. will not be allowed in the tie area of all beef animals, including bucket calves. - 13.
 Exhibits shall reflect the care and concern that Kansans have for livestock, poultry, and companion animals.
 Animals experiencing illness, injury, or discomfort should be properly treated.
 Professional veterinary services will be available as needed.
-An animal may be removed in an emergency situation at the discretion of the veterinarian and/or division chair and/or extension agent. - 13.
-No cow/calf pairs can be in the overall female drive. - 14.
+An animal may be removed in an emergency

+- situation at the discretion of the veterinarian and/or division chair and/or extension agent. - 14.
+No cow/calf pairs can be in the overall female drive. - 15.
 No parents talking to judge until ribbon placing awarded.